 Best Time to Visit: Actually all months are a wonder to visit the farm from early spring to late fall.
 Even without the blooms you can smell the calming lavender scent breeze in the air.
 Lavender blooms during the end of May with our culinary Angustifolias first and ending at the end of June with our Intermedias.

-Cost: The cost to explore our farm is free most months, except during the month of June at $5.00 per person (ages 18 and up) while the intermedia lavender is in bloom.
+Cost: The cost to explore our farm is free most months, except during the month of June at $5.00 per adult while the lavender is in bloom.

 Harvest Time: We have to harvest our beautiful lavender the last week of June and the first week of July to get the right time of bud bloom or the flowers will fall off and not have any lavender to sell.
 After cutting our lavender blooms we hang them up in our shop for drying.
 This is an amazing time to visit when the shop if full of lavender and looks like a shop of the olden apothecary shop from colonial days.
 It is a sight to behold.

-Distilling: This begins just after harvest and runs a full week.
+Distilling Lavender Oil: This begins just after harvest and runs a full week.
 If you are lucky enough you might see how we use our copper distiller and see the rich oil of lavender being collected to make our wonderful products for our shop.
-Our lavender is 100% pure unlike many other oils out there in the market.
-This means a savings for our customers since our lavender oil can be added to other oils (coconut oil, jojoba oil, etc...) to make it go further for you.
+Our lavender is 100% pure, unlike many other oils out there in the market.
+This means a savings for our customers since our lavender oil can be added to other carrier oils to make it go further for you.
+We never use the synthetic fragrances, and we use our own farm grown lavender to provide you with the freshest lavender possible.
 We cut the middle man out, so our lavender oil is priced at a savings for our customers.
-We also label our lavender oil with the specific lavender plant it is distilled from, so you know exactly what you are getting and know it is of higher quality.
+We also label our lavender oil with the specific lavender plant it is distilled from, so you know exactly what you are getting and know it is the best quality.

 Can't visit the farm now - check out our product pages and we will ship your order right to your door.
-Shop Now
+To ease the winter blues - free shipping on orders over $50.00 using this code: AVDR6V6RGC1T

 To read more about the blooming time in Georgia, please go here.